Hanro: Since 1991

 In 1991, Huber Tricot acquired a 75% share in the company, which until then had been managed as a family-run enterprise for three generations.
 At this time, the company had around 500 employees in Liestal, Novazzano, and Dublin.
 Two years later, the remaining 25% was taken over.
 From 1997 to 1999, production in Liestal was gradually discontinued in favor of the parent company.
-The Dublin production facility was sold in 1998.Max Gürtler: Hanro: Konzentration auf Marketing und Vertrieb.
-In: Basler Zeitung, 22 January 1999 (in German).
+The Dublin production facility was sold in 1998.
 Production in Novazzano ended in 2002.
-Since 2004, the Hanro headquarters has been in Götzis (Vorarlberg), Austria, where the Huber Group is based.
+Since 2004, the Hanro headquarters have been in Götzis (Vorarlberg), Austria, where the Huber Group is based.

 In the years since 2010, Hanro has once again been able to achieve the same export ratio the company once did when it was first founded.
 While over 50% of all products made were sold outside of Switzerland in 1973, revenue from goods sold outside Austria was around 95% in 2012.

-The Canton of Baselland received the textile company’s collection in 2015.
-The collection comprises the company’s historical textiles and the operations archive.
+The Canton of Baselland received the textile company's collection in 2015.
+The collection comprises the company's historical textiles and the operations archive.
 With this acquisition, the Hanro Collection became part of the cantonal collections of the Archäologie und Museum Baselland.

 A selection of the textiles and historical documents is available for online research on the Kulturgüterportal Baselland.

+According to company information, the countries with the highest revenues in 2020 are the United States, followed by Germany, Switzerland, the British Isles, Austria, Italy, France, the Netherlands, and Japan.
+As of 2015, the company's products are distributed in approximately 50 countries.